bertramdev/happyapps-apidoc/source/includes/_checks.md

 Code: `webGetCheck`

-The Web check allows you to perform a standard web request style check and validate the response came back successfully or even check for matching text within the result.
+Web check type allows you to perform a standard web request and validate the response came back successfully.
+Additionally, you can check for matching text within the result.
 There are several `config` parameters available for use with this type of check

 Parameter | Requirement | Description
 --------- | ----------- | -----------
-webMethod | Yes         | The HTTP Method to use for testing (GET or POST) webUrl    | Yes         | The Web URL you wish to use to run a check on checkUser | No          | If you want to use HTTP Basic auth fill this in checkPassword | No      | If you want to use HTTP Basic auth fill in this password. textCheckOn   | No      | Set value to "on" if you want to turn on text matching webTextMatch  | No      | Set the string you want to check for
+webMethod | Yes         | HTTP method to use for testing (GET or POST) webUrl    | Yes         | Web URL you wish to use to run a check on checkUser | No          | If you want to use HTTP Basic Authentication, populate this field with the username checkPassword | No      | If you want to use HTTP basic Authentication, populate this field with the password textCheckOn   | No      | Set value to "on" if you want to turn on text matching webTextMatch  | No      | Set the string you want to look for in the page source

-### Mysql Check
+### MySQL Check

 ```json
 {